 The 10-minute glute workout forms part of a wider 24-day FIT challenge, but it’s highly effective as a standalone glute exercise and can be done regularly.
 If you need leg-day inspiration, why not try a 7-move kettlebell leg workout and add this as a finisher?

-Watch the 10-minute “booting-sculpting” glute workout
+Watch the 10-minute “instant booty pump” glute workout

 The home workout follows an EMOM (every minute on the minute) format, which means you’ll work for 45 seconds, then rest for 15 before moving to the next exercise on the minute.
 Some exercises work separately on each side of your body — a technique called unilateral training.
-According to research (opens in new tab), unilateral training has been shown to strengthen underused muscles, improve balance and stability, and even indirectly stimulate muscles on the other side of the body — called cross-education.
+According to research, unilateral training has been shown to strengthen underused muscles, improve balance and stability, and even indirectly stimulate muscles on the other side of the body — called cross-education.

 You have three gluteal muscles — the gluteus medius, gluteus minimus, and gluteus maximus (the largest and strongest muscle).
 A quick and effective glutes workout will give all these muscles the attention they deserve, so expect to move in different planes of motion — lifting your legs forwards and sideways — to hit all your backside muscles with maximum intensity.
 For example, your gluteus medius is responsible for abducting your hip when you lift your leg sideways, and this workout uses specific hip abduction exercises to target the muscle.

 I was as pumped as my glutes when I saw the “Frog” exercise crop up.
 It’s my favorite exercise and effectively targets the muscles in your posterior chain (the back of your body), like your lower back, glutes, and hamstrings.
 Speaking of Frog, the stretch variation is brilliant for hip flexor pain, and I recently tried this one move every day to reduce hip flexor pain using the Frog pose.